Photo by Pascal Perich

 Hello, welcome to my website.
 Here you’ll be able to learn about me and my career.
 You’ll also find links to some of my publications and performances.
 Should you wish to contact me, don’t hesitate to do so via the “contact” tab of this website.
-Feel free to follow me on Twitter at @philewell, and if you’re wondering how to pronounce my name, click here.
+Follow me on Bluesky at @philewell.
+If you’re wondering how to pronounce my name, click here.

-My monograph, On Music Theory, and Making Music More Welcoming for Everyone, is currently available from the University of Michigan Press.
-In it I take an explicitly antiracist and antisexist stance toward music theory and academic music while offering thoughts for the future.
-I am also under contract at W. W. Norton to coauthor a new music theory textbook, The Engaged Musician: Theory and Analysis for the Twenty-First Century, which will be a modernized and inclusive textbook based on recent developments in music theory pedagogy, with a projected publication date in 2024.
-I am the series editor for the Oxford University Press book series, Theorizing African American Music, which launched in Fall 2022.
+In my monograph, On Music Theory, and Making Music More Welcoming for Everyone, I take an explicitly antiracist and antisexist stance toward music theory and academic music while offering thoughts for the future.
+I am co-authoring a new undergraduate W. W. Norton music theory textbook, The Engaged Musician: Theory and Analysis for the Twenty-First Century, which will be a modernized and inclusive textbook based on recent developments in music theory pedagogy with a projected publication date in 2026.
+I am under contract at Routledge for the edited collection American Antiblackness, which I am co-editing with sociologist Joe Feagin.
+I am the founder and series editor for the Oxford University Press book series, Theorizing African American Music, and I am the founder and co-editor of the online open-access peer-reviewed journal Black Music, in Theory.

 I frequently give lectures, workshops, interviews, and keynotes—don’t hesitate to contact me to discuss a potential collaboration.
 And thanks for visiting my website!